jayoharedee/comp1231/labs/week-04/index.md

 like I said, it's pseudo code but imagine having a structure similar to that.
 With code, you could compelete each one of those items **iteratively**.
 Check the order in which the actions would be *iterated* over.
 I've commendted each line in the array.
 Oh yeah, in JavaScript to write an array object its done using these characters `[]`.

-Many things can happen with `[]` like creating lists as we see above.
-Or causing an effect or change in our application or code.
+Many things can happen when we're using the `[]` like creating lists as we see above.
+Or causing an effect or change in our application code.
+The ease of being able to have a stack of actions run at once, is quite nice.

-One data type that we trade lightly on was array.
+One value that we tread lightly on was array.
 We are going to look at it from a very hign level.

 Here is what you are going to need to know about array:
   * It can be assigned to a variable just like a string